Singapore School

 2. Leadership Education is Misrepresented

-I argue that the school’s concept of leadership, exemplified by being a prefect, is not true leadership.
-It emphasizes conformity rather than boldness and contrarian thinking.
+I argue that the school’s concept of leadership, exemplified by being a prefect, leans toward conformity over boldness.

-Counterargument: Schools might argue that structured leadership roles like prefects instill discipline, collective responsibility, and provide introductory leadership training.
+Counterargument: Schools might argue that structured leadership roles like prefects instill discipline and collective responsibility.

 3. Entrepreneurship Education is Almost Completely Missing

-I argue the education system overlooks the immense entrepreneurial potential of students, especially those outside top academic tiers, limiting their opportunities for innovation.
+I argue the education system overlooks the entrepreneurial potential of many students.

-Counterargument: Singapore has initiated various reforms, including SkillsFuture and revisions to PSLE scoring, to support entrepreneurship and holistic education.
+Counterargument: Singapore has introduced reforms such as SkillsFuture and revisions to PSLE scoring.

 4. Actions Speak Louder Than Words

-I’m offering my own kids the opportunity to drop out of their primary school and join me at bld.ai school.
-Our school will operate directly from a rented shop house, featuring spaces designed for collaborative learning, physical exercise such as yoga and jiu-jitsu, and adaptable classrooms for various activities.
-The curriculum will integrate rigorous, practical math lessons through Art of Problem Solving, daily short language sessions, and extensive project-based learning.
+I am giving my kids the option to join an alternative track at bld.ai school.
+Our school will operate from a rented shop house, with spaces for collaborative learning, yoga, jiu jitsu, and flexible classrooms.
+The curriculum will integrate rigorous math through Art of Problem Solving, short daily language sessions, and project based learning.

-We welcome other students to join, but there will be significant parental involvement required.
-Parents must actively mentor, facilitate learning, and participate alongside their children.
-Each student will embark on entrepreneurial ventures, learning practical business skills with a clear goal: developing their own businesses capable of generating at least $1,000 per month in revenue.
-By blending practical skills, entrepreneurial thinking, and personalized education, we aim to foster true innovation and adaptability, equipping our students to significantly contribute to Singapore’s future economy.
+We may welcome other students to join, but there will be significant parental involvement.
+Parents must mentor, facilitate learning, and participate alongside their children.
+Each student will work on ventures aimed at real early revenue.
+By blending practical skills, entrepreneurial thinking, and personalized education, we aim to foster innovation and adaptability.

-Lee Kuan Yew, as a pragmatic leader, would advocate rapid implementation of AI-driven personalized learning, shifting from memorization to critical thinking, eliminating high-pressure exams, prioritizing coding and AI education, and aggressively retraining teachers.
-His decisive leadership style would transform Singapore into a global model for educational innovation.
-This is precisely the vision we aim to fulfill through bld.ai school.
+Lee Kuan Yew’s pragmatism points toward rapid adoption of AI driven personalized learning, shifting from memorization to critical thinking, prioritizing coding and AI education, and retraining teachers.
+His decisiveness shows how Singapore could lead in educational innovation again.
+This is the direction we hope to contribute to through bld.ai school.